nighthawk/web-longplay/longplay/ios/faq.md

 You sure can.
 Long tap on an album and select "Play Next" or "Play Later".
 You can also queue up multiple albums by long tapping on an album in the albums list and selecting "Play Next" or "Play Later".

+### What does Longplay store in iCloud?

+Longplay stores your collections, your hidden albums and playlists, your ratings, and your play counts in iCloud.
+It does not store any of your music.

 ### I am tapping albums but all I see is a spinning indicator and playback doesn't start

 This happens if you removed the Music app from your device.
 Go to the App Store and make sure it's installed.
 Then playback should work from Longplay.